Inbestigator/dressed/README.md

 ```

 By default the builder outputs only the boilerplate data, if you want it to
-include an instance creator, add `-i` when running the build script.
+include an instance creator, add `-i` when running the build command.

-In order to register the commands for your bot, run the build script with `-r`.
+In order to register the commands for your bot, run the build command with `-r`.

 Here's the build script I use for testing non-Deno environments (where afaik I
 can't use the cli):